MaxenceMaire/audionimbus/audionimbus-sys/README.md

 audionimbus-sys = { version = "4.7.1-rc.1", features = ["auto-install", "static"] }
 ```

-Note that static linking is only supported on Windows.
+Note that static linking is only supported on Windows, without FMOD or Wwise integration.

 #### How It Works